 Danny has been teaching undergraduate and post graduate courses in osteopathic technique, observation and patient examination, case history and communication and clinic examination for many years, both in the UK and internationally

-As well as being in private practice for over 15 years, Danny is a clinic team leader at the British school of Osteopathy.
+As well as being in private practice for over 15 years, Danny is a clinic team leader at the University collage of Osteopathy (formerly the British school of Osteopathy).
 He is also a senior clinic tutor in the award winning Blanchard clinic ( formerly Chapman) treating people living with HIV.
-He was also deputy leader on department of health funded research project "the Osteomap" program ( an groundbreaking blend of mindfulness and acceptance theory and Osteopathy)
+He was also deputy leader on department of health funded research project "the Osteomap program" ( a groundbreaking blend of mindfulness and acceptance theory and Osteopathy)

 Helping patients to live well with chronic pain.